Forge-Media/teamspeak-bot/README.md

 ### Support
 ----
-You can get support by either going to the [issues page](https://github.com/Forge-Media/teamspeak-bot/issues).
+You can get support by either going to the [issues page](https://github.com/Forge-Media/teamspeak-bot/issues) or taking a look at the Jarvis documentation which explains how the bot's code works: [Jarvis Documentation](https://forge-media.github.io/teamspeak-bot/)

 ### By Jeremy Paton & Marc Berman